jain-shreyaa-1808/FEND-CAPSTONE-UDACITY/README.md

 ## Travel application
 *This project helps to explore:*

---Setting up webpacks
+-- Setting up webpacks

---Using api to fetch data
+-- Using api to fetch data

---Running the code in the development and production mode --Editing the webpage and contents using Javascript
+-- Running the code in the development and production mode

+-- Editing the webpage and contents using Javascript